lsst-sitcom/sitcomtn-074/index.rst

    Turbo pump supplies located in the storage unit outside of the AuxTel dome.

 The ion pump (mounted on LATISS) doesn’t have enough capacity to evacuate the dewar from normal atmospheric pressure to working pressure, so the Pfeifer Turbopump has to be used first.
-The ion pump should be started only after ~10−6 Torr is reached (as the high pressure could destroy the ion pump).
+The ion pump should be started only after ~10−6 Torr is reached (as operating the ion pump at higher pressures significantly decreases its lifespan).

 Connect the turbopump to the dewar
 -----------------------------------

 Put the turbopump in a stable position close enough to the dewar position (to be close to the flange connections).
-An example setup is shown in Figure 5.
+An example setup is shown in :ref:`turbopump-setup`.

 .. warning::
    The Pfeifer Turbopump must be supported on a stable surface and strapped to the observing deck grating to ensure its safety in the case of an earthquake.